raymcdermott/url-redirector/README.md

 ## Performance

+Assuming the components work this service will, on average, add no more than 1ms overhead (excluding network)

+Benchmarks TBD...

-By default the application has a maximum response time of 500ms, after which it will return a HTTP status 202
+Optionally a maximum response time limit can be imposed, after which the app will return a HTTP status 500.

 ## Limitations

 In the existing design, no attempt is made to validate the transformed URLs.

-## Notes for PAAS platforms (for example Heroku)
+## Notes for PAAS platforms

 ### Heroku

 The source domain must be added to the list of domains supported by the application.

-This function is *NOT* provided by this application.
+This feature is *NOT* provided by this application.

 ## Dependencies